-But as fans know, This Is Us isn't all emotional highs, with one of the lowest lows of the series having been revealed way back in Episode 5 after we learned that Jack (Milo Ventimiglia) is dead.
+But as fans know, This Is Us isn't all emotional highs, with one of the lowest lows of the series having been revealed way back in Episode 5 when we learned that Jack (Milo Ventimiglia) is dead.
 We already knew that our perfect parenting duo, Jack and Rebecca (Mandy Moore) had somehow parted ways in the past, with Rebecca now married to Jack's best friend Miguel (Jon Huertas), however it was an extra blow to see Kate (Chrissy Metz) watching a football match alongside her dad's ashes.

 With so many years between the 36-year-old Big Three in the present and the 15-year-old Big Three in 1995, there's a ton of theories on how Jack died and some of them are fairly convincing.
 Take a look below at a round up of the best (read: most emotionally ruining) theories on how Jack died in This Is Us.